On primitive ideals: Applications to symplectic reflection algebras

-{\bf Rational Cherednik algebras.}\, Let $ W $ be a finite Coxeter group in a complex vector space $\h$.
-Thus, $\h$ is the complexification of a real Euclidean vector space and $W$ is generated by a finite set $S\subset W$ of reflections $s\in S$ with respect to certain hyperplanes $\{H_s\}_{s\in S}$ in that Euclidean space.
+Let $ W $ be a finite Coxeter group in a complex vector space $\h$.
+Thus, $\h$ is the complexification of a real Euclidean vector space, with inner product $(-,-)$, and the group $W$ is generated by a finite set $S\subset W$ of reflections $s\in S$ with respect to certain hyperplanes $\{H_s\}_{s\in S}$ in that Euclidean space.